Nursing is changing.

 Graduates of a DNP program are prepared to assume a variety of leadership roles and advance to the highest levels of nursing practice.
 Here’s a list of the most in-demand positions for DNP-prepared graduates today.

-In 2017, U.S. nursing schools turned away more than 56,000 qualified undergraduate and graduate applicants simply because there were not enough instructors to teach them.
+According to the American Association of Colleges of Nursing's (AACN) report on 2019-2020 Enrollment and Graduations in Baccalaureate and Graduate Programs in Nursing, U.S. nursing schools turned away more than 80,407 qualified undergraduate and graduate applicants in 2019 simply because there were not enough instructors to teach them, citing faculty shortages as the top reason.
 Institutions are increasingly seeking to fill these instructor roles with highly-trained DNP-prepared nurses eager to educate the next generation of healthcare professionals.

 As a DNP prepared nurse, with a focus on systems-level leadership, you could meet your career goals in an executive or advanced position.